Cops (TV program): Impact on the Dalia Dippolito case

-Cops dedicated an entire episode ("Smooth Criminal", season 24, episode 3, originally aired September 24, 2011) to the case of call girl/escort Delilah "Dalia" Dippolito of Boynton Beach, Florida, who was accused of solicitation to commit first-degree murder after being secretly videotaped hiring a hitman (who was actually an undercover cop) to kill her husband in 2009.
+Cops dedicated an entire episode ("Smooth Criminal", season 24, episode 3, originally aired September 24, 2011) to the case of escort Delilah "Dalia" Dippolito of Boynton Beach, Florida, who was convicted of solicitation to commit first-degree murder after being secretly videotaped hiring a hitman (who was actually an undercover cop) to kill her husband in 2009.
 At trial, her defense attorney claimed that Dippolito was tricked into signing the Cops release form.
 The defense attorney also claimed that her husband orchestrated the plot to get aired on Cops.
 In truth, Cops producers were outraged when investigators persuaded Dippolito to sign the release form before they questioned her, believing that since it was done under color of law, it would be useless.
 They later convinced Dippolito to sign a second waiver, saying they would give her a chance to tell her side of the story.

 Ultimately, both defenses failed, and Dippolito was convicted and sentenced to 20 years in prison.
-However, the state's Fourth Circuit Court of Appeals ordered a new trial in 2014, finding that the judge at the first trial erred by not doing enough to ensure that jurors weren't improperly exposed to pre-trial publicity.
+However, the state's Fourth District Court of Appeal ordered a new trial in 2014, finding that the judge at the first trial erred by not doing enough to ensure that jurors were not improperly exposed to pre-trial publicity.
 The appeals court found that the judge should have questioned the jurors individually, rather than as a group, regarding how much they knew about the case.
 It also found that the judge should have dismissed the entire jury when one prospective juror revealed she had read about Dippolito's attempt at poisoning her husband.
 She was later released on an appeal to the Fourth Circuit Court of Appeals, pending a retrial on May 23, 2016.
 On August 17, 2016, the appeals court rejected her appeal without comment.

 Her retrial began with jury selection on December 1, 2016.
 The jury was unable to reach a unanimous verdict and a mistrial was declared on December 14, 2016.
-A second retrial was scheduled to start in June 2017.
-On June 16, 2017, she was convicted.
-She faced up to 20 years in prison when sentenced on July 21, 2017.
+A second retrial was held in June 2017, and on June 16, 2017, she was convicted again.
 Judge Glenn Kelley ordered her held without bail.
 Her defense attorneys said they would appeal the verdict.
-On July 21, 2017, Dippolito was sentenced to 16 years in prison.
+On July 21, 2017, Dippolito was sentenced to 16 years (of the maximum of 20) in prison.
+Florida's Fourth District Court of Appeals upheld her conviction in March 2019, the Florida Supreme Court rejected without comment her request to review the 2017 conviction, and her appeal to the US Supreme Court was refused in February 2020.

-The Dippolito case has also been featured on ABC's 20/20, NBC's Dateline, CNBC's American Greed, and the syndicated show distributed by Warner Bros.
-Domestic Television Distribution, Crime Watch Daily.
+The Dippolito case has also been featured on ABC's 20/20, NBC's Dateline, CNBC's American Greed, the syndicated show distributed by Warner Bros.
+Domestic Television Distribution, Crime Watch Daily., and YouTube.